rapyuta-robotics/RapyutaSimulationPlugins/docs/source/index.rst

 RapyutaSimulationPlugins provide Actor and ActorComponents which provide feature to control Actor from ROS2, output simulated sensor to ROS2 and etc.

-RapyutaSimulationPlugins depends on `rclUE <https://rclue.readthedocs.io/en/devel/index.html>`_ to create ROS2 Node, Publisher/Subscriber, Serve server/client, and Action server/clients.
+This plugin belongs to a group of rclUE softwares which contains multiple repositories.

-Pleaase check `rclUE <https://rclue.readthedocs.io/en/devel/index.html>`_  to check overview of software architecture.
+Please check `rclUE <https://rclue.readthedocs.io/en/devel/index.html>`_  to understand overview of rclUE related repositories.

-A demo of our tool can be found in our port of the `turtlebot examples of UE4 <https://github.com/rapyuta-robotics/turtlebot3-UE>`_.
+A demo of our tool can be found in the `turtlebot examples of UE4 <https://github.com/rapyuta-robotics/turtlebot3-UE>`_.

 Repositories
 ------------